-To open the Device Profile page from the Devices page in the query results table, click the relevant device record.
-When the Device Profile page opens, the profile name in the header is the Host/Asset Name of the device.
+To open the Device Profile page, from the Devices page click the relevant device record in the query results table, The Device Profile page opens.
+The profile name in the header is the Host/Asset Name of the device.

 Adapter Connections Tab

-The Adapters Data tab displays the device information per adapter.
+Use the Adapters Connections tab to see device information per adapter.

-The left panel displays the list of adapters connections that correlated to this device.
+The left panel displays the list of adapters connections that are correlated to this device.

-When you click on any of the listed adapters, the specific properties of the device collected from the selected/clicked adapter is displayed in the page main area.
+When you click on any of the adapters listed on the left pane, the specific properties of the device collected from the adapter you selected are displayed in the page main area.

-If you have defined a Adapter Connection Label on the adapter connection configuration it will be concatenated to the adapter name value for the relevant adapter connection tab.
+If you defined an Adapter Connection Label on the adapter connection configuration, it is concatenated to the adapter name value for the relevant adapter connection tab.
 This can help you distinguish between two adapter connections from the same adapter.

 In addition to the different adapters listed under the Adapters Data tab, you might see 'WMI Info' adapter.
 This adapter is displayed only if Run WMI Scan has been executed on the Microsoft Active Directory (AD) server that manages the device.
 For more details, see Action Library.

-Under all displayed adapters, the last item is Custom Data.
+The last item at the end of the list of adapters is Custom Data.
 This shows custom data for the device.
 You can add, edit and delete custom fields for the device.

 Managing Custom Fields

-The Custom Data tab displays a list of all the custom fields for this device and their value.
+The Custom Data tab displays a list of all the custom fields for this device and their values.
 It displays fields created using Device Actions, or added using Manage Custom Fields.

-Click Manage Custom Fields to add fields to this device, edit their value or delete them.
+Click Manage Custom Fields to add fields to this device, edit their values, or delete them.